SMARTY is offering a £16 unlimited data SIM card in April 2025. There’s no contract, no credit check & 5G coverage from Three.

-To get the £4/month discount, you’ll need to order through this special link.
-The plan gives you unlimited UK minutes, unlimited UK texts, and unlimited data for only £16 per month (reduced from the normal price of £20 per month).
+To get the £4 per month discount, you’ll need to order through this special link.
+The plan gives you unlimited UK minutes, unlimited UK texts, and unlimited data for £16 per month.
+It’s a one-month rolling plan, with no contract and no need for a credit check.
+You’ll get 4G & 5G coverage from the Three network.

 Get unlimited data for £16 on SMARTY →